 4) Some images you see online are composites.
 What does this mean?
 Well, it’s not a “real” picture.
 This is the case for most of the “hanging from something”,”on a bookshelf”, “potato sack”, and “froggy” poses.
 In these cases the photographer takes more than one image and combines them to make the final one that you see.
 For example, in the “froggy” pose, an assistant or the photographer holds the head then takes a shot.
 Then the person holding switches their hand to the other part of the head (still holding it).
 This is all for safety purposes.

 5) Your session is going to last a while.
 Longer than most regular portrait sessions.
-There are a lot of details that goes into newborn photography.
+There are a lot of details that go into newborn photography.
 Posing your baby may take ten or twenty minutes just to get them into position (we look at every little finger and toe!).
 Even then, the baby may startle themselves out of the pose or just decide they don’t like it anymore.
 An experienced photographer can judge when to keep trying a pose or when to just move on to the next one.
 If you are including family shots, the session may last even longer.
-Plenty of time is taken for feeding, paci-ing, wrapping and clean up.
+Plenty of additional time is taken/needed for feeding, paci-ing, wrapping and clean up.

 6) Newborn photographers spend a lot of time before and after your session “working” on your session.
 This is often reflected in their session fee or their newborn packages.
 Before the session, there is prop selection, set up (if in your home) or preparation and warming of the area (if studio).
 Due to this, many photographers shoot only one newborn session a day (especially if they are on location).
 After your session, your photographer will launder/sanitize all of the items used as well.
 The process of “culling” is also more involved with a newborn session as there may be numerous images taken of the same pose but the photographer must select the best ones to show you.
 Retouching of newborns is an intricate process due to their coloring (jaundice, redness, bruising) and baby skin issues.
 Due to these factors, you may not see your proofs or receive your finished products as quickly as you would from say an outdoor family session.
 Be sure to clarify this with your photographer.
 Trust me, we are just as excited for you to see them and promise we are not holding anything back!

 7) Your toddler may act differently then you expect them to.
 Keep in mind that your “baby” is adjusting to their role as big brother or sister.
 Mom is busy with the new baby, visitors are in and out and now here is this funny lady with a big black circle pointed at them!
 Of course your photographer will have ways to try to get your toddler to participate.
 It’s sometimes helpful to have another adult on hand (grandma, nanny, someone familiar with the kids) to play with them in another room or wisk them away to the park so that there is some quiet time for images just with the baby.